-- Word of the Week (WOW) and Book of the Week launched with all staff via email every Monday during term time.
+- Literacy Word of the Week (WOW) and Book of the Week launched with all staff via email every Monday during term time.
 Staff publish this and draw attention to it in tutorial sessions and lessons.
 Students are encouraged to use the new words weekly during lessons.

 - Students’ reading ages are assessed as soon as possible in the Autumn term which is then reviewed and referred to frequently in lessons.

 - Inclusion of reading ages into the SIMS data programme.

 - The Induction Programme for Year 6 at the start of July comprises lessons in English, Maths and how to utilise and access the Academy Library.

 - Introduction of Ruth Miskin (Read, Write, Ink) phonics programme and staff training to support this.